alochym01/thecodecamp/ddd/README.md

 		   	"github.com/alochym01/thecodecamp_1/domain/users"
 		)

-		// Repository is storage on sqlite and Repository is implemented all method of users.
-UserRepo type Repository struct {
+		// Repository is storage on sqlite and Repository is implemented all method of users.UserRepo type Repository struct {
 		   	db *sql.DB
 		}